 One thing that was particularly helpful was the weekly plans and schedule.
 It tells you exactly what to read and do for each of the 6 weeks of the study!

 You can download a sample of the Josefina study here.
-There are 8 unit studies available from Girls of American History (Kaya, Felicity, Josefina, Kirsten, Addy, Samantha, Kit, and Molly) which sell for $7.95 each.
-Or, you can purchase the entire set for only $45–this is an incredible deal considering how much you’ll get.
+There are 8 unit studies available from Girls of American History (Kaya, Felicity, Josefina, Kirsten, Addy, Samantha, Kit, and Molly).
+Buy them individually or purchase as a set!

 Making tortillas and empanadas: